Tesamorelin (By injection)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Pain or numbness in your hands or wrist.
+- Joint or muscle pain, numbness or pain in your hands or wrists

 If you notice these less serious side effects, talk with your doctor: